“” – I do not care, and I also do not care about your investigative committees

 – And this chamber chooses to debate me?””

-When is the last time you have seen any global leader talk like that in any parliament in favour of a man defying the Speaker?
+When is the last time you have seen any global leader talk like that in any parliament in favor of a man defying the Speaker?
 Well, hearing those words in the midst of strong opposition from opposition leaders was like a music in this widespread misandry.
 This is how the Season 5 of House of Cards starts.

 To those who are wondering what I am referring to, here is the good news – Frank Underwood is coming to India with the television premiere of House Of Cards Season 5 on Saturday, 3rd June, 5 PM onwards, only on Zee Café.
 A series that gives us a brutal truth of global politics and power.

-For the fans of the series there may be no novelty in that drama but for anyone else this brings surprise and shock.
+For the fans of the series there may be no novelty in that drama but for anyone else, this brings surprise and shock.
 And that is what has been the USP of this series.
 Shock, surprise, cheating, crime, terror and above all a quality show to keep you glued to your TV.

 Really politics is so unpredictable!!